Documentation

 GET/api/v1/routing_rules

-List all routing rules.
+List rules.

 PATCH/api/v1/routing_rules/:id

-Update a routing rule.
+Update a rule.

 DELETE/api/v1/routing_rules/:id

-Delete a routing rule.
-Returns 204.
+Delete a rule.

-Dashboard & Analytics
+Analytics

 GET/api/v1/dashboard/metrics